-Last Updated on August 31, 2021 by Thinkster
+Last Updated on May 31, 2022 by Thinkster

 If 5th grade geometry has stumped your child, then you are in luck, because this is one concept in math that has many real-world applications.

 One of the concepts in 5th grade geometry involves learning how to manipulate flat and three-dimensional shapes.
 While this may seem very abstract to students, it is actually foundational to many real-world concepts.
 Engineering, for example, is built on the principles of identifying, manipulating and using the shapes taught in early geometry classes.
-For example, an engineer is required to be able to visualize a cube-shaped building, from different angles as the shape is flipped, rotated and turned, and these concepts are covered in geometry on the fifth grade level.
+For example, an engineer is required to be able to visualize a cube-shaped building, from different angles as the shape is flipped, rotated, and turned, and these concepts are covered in geometry at the fifth grade level.

-In 5th grade geometry, kids will spend a good amount of time learning how to find area and volume of various shapes.
+In 5th grade geometry, kids will spend a good amount of time learning how to find the area and volume of various shapes.
 This has multiple real-world applications.
-From determining how many of objects can fit inside a box, which requires an understanding of volume, to how much carpeting is needed in the living room, which requires the knowledge of area, adults use these concepts all the time.
+From determining how many objects can fit inside a box, which requires an understanding of volume, to how much carpeting is needed in the living room, which requires the knowledge of the area, adults use these concepts all the time.